julianthome/inmemantlr/README.md

 GenericParser gp = GenericParser.load("/tmp/gp.out");
 ```
 ## grammars-v4
 The [grammars-v4](https://github.com/antlr/grammars-v4) repository is added as a submodule.
-For executing all the grammars-v4 test cases, one could run the following commands.
+For executing all the grammars-v4 test cases, one could run the following commands from within the `inmemantlr-api` maven module.

 ```bash
 git submodule init